 3. More About the Pelvic Floor Muscles

-It’s claimed that vital life force (Prana, Chi, or Qi) can leak through the pelvic floor and get lost if the pelvic floor muscles are weak.
+In the East, it’s claimed that Vital Life Force (Prana, Chi, or Qi) can leak through the pelvic floor and get lost if the pelvic floor muscles are weak.
 This is an issue because Prana or Qi is indispensable to maintain high levels of energy and gain longevity.

-In our contemporary societies we often sit still for long periods and most of us seldom actively use the pelvic floor muscles.
+Today, things have perhaps a more down-to-earth connotation; we often sit still for longer periods and most of us seldom actively use the pelvic floor muscles.
 This can lead to health issues, such as painful menstruation, reproductive problems, loss of sensitivity and sensation, and lower energy levels.
 In fact, the main cause of these problems is attributed to the fact that there’s a lack of blood flow to this area of the body.

 4. More About the Genitals and Sexuality